prestodb/presto/presto-docs/src/main/sphinx/connector/hive.rst

                                                    S3SelectPushdown.

 ``hive.recursive-directories``                     Enable reading data from subdirectories of a specific path   ``false``
                                                    on HDFS.
+It behaves like hive.mapred.supports.subdirectories
-This porperty behaves like ``hive.mapred.supports.subdirectories`` of hive.
+                                                   of hive.
 ================================================== ============================================================ ============

 Amazon S3 Configuration